 After two fruitless seasons in Formula 3000, in which he only scored a single point, Christian Horner retired from racing and became team principal of the Arden team.

-As Horner borrowed money from Helmut Marko to setup the team, they regularly ran drivers linked to the Red Bull Junior programme.
+As Horner borrowed money from Helmut Marko to run the team, they regularly ran drivers linked to the Red Bull Junior programme.

 Following the championship successes of Bjӧrn Wirdheim and Vitantonio Liuzzi, Horner became the team principal of the Red Bull Formula One team in 2005, which saw them establish themselves amongst the midfield.

-Further introductions of Adrian Newey as Chief Designer and the signing of Red Bull Junior Sebastian Vettel resulted in Red Bull dominating, winning four consecutive Drivers’ and Constructors’ Titles between 2010 and 2013; in fact, Red Bull’s 58 Grand Prix wins makes them the sixth most successful Constructor based on Grand Prix wins.
+Further introductions of Adrian Newey as Chief Designer and the signing of Red Bull Junior Sebastian Vettel resulted in Red Bull dominating, winning four consecutive Drivers’ and Constructors’ Titles between 2010 and 2013; in fact, Red Bull’s 58 Grand Prix wins makes them the sixth most successful Constructor to date.